Begin Your Future & Earn Free College Course Credit

 Sign up now!

 GM 230 Planning Your Financial Future, 3 credit course.
 This course will teach you how to prepare for your successful financial future.
 Topics covered will include identifying financial goals, budgeting, cash, and credit management, purchasing, and owning a house, effective insurance buying, an introduction to investments, and retirement planning.
-Special guest lectures will provide real word examples on how understanding financial fundamentals impact their day to day life and yours.
+Special guest lectures will provide real-word examples on how understanding financial fundamentals impact their day-to-day life and yours.
 This class will be offered entirely online to accommodate the statewide requests.
 Class materials will be mailed to each student.
-Classes are being offered in the Summer and Fall of 2021 and in Winter and Spring of 2022.
+Classes are being offered in the Summer and Fall of 2021 and in the Winter and Spring of 2022.

 Sign up now!